scilus/scil-documentation/source/our_tools/tractoflow.rst

        You should see bval  bvec  dwi.nii.gz  t1.nii.gz, as many times as you have subjects.

     #.
 Nextflow will need to find your data in the scratch.
-As explained on Tractoflow's website (section How to launch your data), create a file cedar.conf in your project (ex, using nano), which contains these 2 lines.
+As explained on Tractoflow's website (section How to launch your data), create a file beluga.conf in your project (ex, using nano), which contains these 2 lines.

         .. code-block:: bash